blinkdog/restmud/doc/api.md

 request.
 This is to prevent someone from deleting and then recreating their account in order to evade the ban.

+### GET account/insecure
+Requires admin authorization.
+Obtain the collection of insecure accounts.
+Insecure accounts are those defined as having a pbkdf2 iteration count or key-length less than the currently configured values.

+Because we do not store the user's password, we cannot update their account in case we decide to use longer keys or more iterations.
+This route allows an administrator to pull a list of those accounts that are "behind the security curve".
+Then perhaps send them an e-mail, asking them to please update their password and thus gain the higher security.

+Response is a JSON array of account resources that are considered insecure.

 ## Relation: ping
 Ping the service, to see if it is responding to requests.